 Many companies spend time on surveys designed to gauge and improve employee happiness.
 While important insights can be drawn from employee contentment, these surveys are not usually tied to performance goals, the company’s bottom line or the overall improvements they would like to see.
 It’s this connection between employee happiness and personal job success that is overlooked or misunderstood by companies looking to increase engagement.

-Employees really do want is to succeed in their roles and to feel connected to the company’s mission, values and goals.
-Rather than trying on make employees happy, shift the focus to making them productive.
+Employees really do want to succeed in their roles and to feel connected to the company’s mission, values and goals.
+Rather than trying to make employees happy, shift the focus to making them productive.
 When workers are productive and perform well, they tend to feel more connected to the company’s overall success and are more engaged, motivated and happy.
 By building a company culture around performance, you are creating an environment where your employees are empowered to succeed.
 Now how do we get there?

 Creating a Culture of Performance

 To set employees on a path to success, company goals and measurements of success must be clearly communicated.
 Employees need the right information, at the right time and in the right place to achieve these goals.
 Traditionally, companies have tried to engage employees through email, bulletin boards, newsletters and other static mediums.
 The effectiveness of these mediums is low and has only declined in the mobile era.

 Supply chain, warehouse and manufacturing workers can be especially difficult to reach with the information they need to succeed or improve.
 They often lack immediate access to email and receive performance data long after the time it was most useful–while they were performing the job.
 For these workers to perform their jobs well, actionable information is needed in real-time so they can improve their performance immediately.